hoophq/docs/docs/plugins/runbooks/templates.md

   - `<message>` - the description of the input
 - `type "<type>"` - used as attribute specification to client input validation
   - `<type>` - the type of the input (see supported fields for a list of types)
+- `placeholder "<message>"` - used as attribute specification to client input validation
+  - `<message>` - the description of the placeholder
+- `options "<option>" "..."` - used as attribute specification to client input validation
+  - `"<option>" "..."` - a list of strings describing each option
 - `squote` - wraps the input with single quotes: `'`
 - `dquote` - wraps the input with double quotes: `"`
 - `quotechar "<char>"` -  wraps the input with `<char>`